KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.7.1.md

 The impact is that people are expected to log in to each service provider separately and to manage consent and their data seperately with each provider.  =

 ## Cost, Regulation & Usability
 Consent management is very costly to manage for all stakeholders,  difficult to regulate, and unusable for people at scale.
-The scale of information sharing however, continues to grow at a phenomenal rate,  with 90% of all data in the world  being generated in the last two years.
+The scale of information sharing however, continues to grow at a phenomenal rate.

 ## Consent is Not Scalable